SPerrott22/Deepcell-to-QuPath/README.md

 ### Step 4: Run the Convert-to-Cells.groovy

 Open the .groovy in the Script Editor in QuPath via Scripts --> Open Script Editor --> File --> Open.
 Run the script.
 It will watershed expand around the nuclei and make measurements of marker intensities within the ROI regions.

+### Step 5: Save the .csv and open in Python or R to perform neighborhood analysis

+Go to Measurements --> Export as CSV.
+Save this file and read in its contents into Python or R to perform clustering, neighborhood analysis, etc. visualizations!
+(Example to be added)